ProbablyComputingSquid/snake-oil/README.md

 built for hack club's [tonic](https://tonic.hackclub.com) event

+i've always wanted a nice earthy theme for my personal website, so i figured i'd give it a go. this theme blends warm, neutral greens and browns to evoke a romantic/rustic image of the rough outdoors while maintaing a calming, natural look.

 usage:
 run `gem install jekyll` then `jekyll serve` to see a preview of this template